 A psychologist named Carl Rogers was instead interested in understanding all of the things that helped people grow, change, improve, and thrive.
-Psychology was about much more than fixing problematic behaviors or mental illness, he believed.
-It was also about helping people live the best lives that they can and achieve as much happiness as possible.
+He believed that psychology was about much more than fixing problematic behaviors or mental illness.
+It was also about helping people live the best lives they can and achieve as much happiness as possible.

 Rogers believed that all people possess what is known as an actualizing tendency, or an innate need to strive to become their best possible self.
-It was this concept of the actualizing tendency that helped inspire psychologist Abraham Maslow to create a hierarchy of human needs.
+This concept of the actualizing tendency helped inspire psychologist Abraham Maslow to create a hierarchy of human needs.

 More basic needs lie near the bottom of this hierarchy, Maslow suggested.
 As those needs are fulfilled, he proposed that more advanced needs take on greater importance, including the need for self-actualization.
 He described this as the need to fulfill one’s total potential and become all that one can possibly be.

 According to one early article written by two prominent psychologists, there are five key tenets of humanistic psychology: